rezagumilar158/rezagumilar158/README.md

 📋 Profile

 Hi!
-I am Reza, currently studying IBM Academy Hybrid Cloud and AI & Red Hat Certified System Administrator (RHCSA) at Infinite Learning Academy
+I am Reza, currently studying IBM Academy Hybrid Cloud and AI & Red Hat Certified System Administrator (RHCSA) at Infinite Learning Academy (Batch 5)
 I would love to improve my skills, and enjoy working as a team or individually if necessary.
 I am open for any collaborations!
 Contact me at Rezagumilar851@gmail.com